OCR has produced some clear and helpful guides for parents and students on the processes involved in setting and marking examinations:

 All pupils will be expected to confirm (to the best of their knowledge) their future destinations.

 Every year there are pupils who do not obtain the summer results they were expecting.
 For some pupils this may be a shortfall for re-entry into Ermysted’s whilst for others it may be for a further education course.
-The Headmaster together with a number of senior staff are always present during results day to give advice.
+The Headteacher together with a number of senior staff are always present during results day to give advice.
 Senior members of staff will already have analysed the results of all boys and will be expecting to talk to those pupils who have not reached their targets.
-Computers will be on for pupils to use the Internet to access any appropriate information.
+Computers will be on for pupils to use the internet to access any appropriate information.
 We strongly recommend that pupils bring in mobile phones in order to ring up universities.
 They should bring the phone numbers for their first choice and insurance places.
 School phones will also be available.

 6. Can I re-sit a paper?

 At GCSE level Maths and English are essential for higher education.
 In order to embark on a sixth form course at Ermysted’s you will be asked to re-take your qualification if you failed to achieve at least a grade 4.

 Re-sitting exams must not be taken on lightly.
 You will be completing the harder A2 work whilst trying to keep up with your revision for the re-sit.

 Once you have completed your exams, certificates will be sent to School.
 We will collect together the certificates from the different Exam Boards.
 Certificates will be retained until completion of your studies in Year 13.
 In the January following your departure from school you will be invited to attend a presentation evening to collect your GCSE and A Level certificates (subject to change according to government restrictions at the time).
 If you are unable to attend the evening and collect your certificates, please contact the Examinations Officer to make alternative arrangements.
 Certificates not collected within 12 months from the date of the presentation evening will be destroyed.